rekalogika/rekalogika.dev/docs/mapper/03-collection.md

 * The target side cannot be a simple array.
 * The target variable must not be pre-initialized.
 It must be null or uninitialized.
+* The target property must not be using an adder method.
 * Does not support non-integer, non-string keys.

-If lazy loading is active on the target side, and the source supports lazy loading (like Doctrine `PersistentCollection`), it will not be hydrated unless the consumer actually uses the mapped property on the target side.
+If lazy loading is active on the target side, and the source supports lazy loading (like Doctrine `PersistentCollection`), the source will not be hydrated unless the consumer actually uses the mapped property on the target side.
 This might be useful, like if you are using the DTOs in a view, where you don't always need to use the property.